 But Business Insurance Is Expensive

 Wrong.
 Yes, there are more exciting things to spend your money on.
-Like new hardware!
-But new hardware is useless when an unhappy client is on your case.
+We'd rather budget for new hardware than insurance, but hardware is useless when an unhappy client is on your case.

 Let's look at two examples when PI would come in handy.

-With insurance, you’re exchanging the uncertainty of loss for the certainty of a lower cost.
+With insurance, you're exchanging the possible impact of a big loss on your business for the certainty of a lower cost.

 The Rise Of Professional Indemnity

 There's a reason why professional indemnity is the most popular cover amongst freelancers.

 It's increasingly common that clients contractually require a freelancer has PI insurance.
 All providers of professional services are vulnerable to allegations of negligence or failing in their professional duties, no matter how careful they think they've been.

 An innocent mistake is all it takes for a freelancer to be held liable for professional negligence.

 It's not just financial support your policy provides.
 Dealing with an unhappy or threatening client can be scary.
 With insurance you have a team of legal experts to support you.